ITS-EZC/ITS-EZC/README.md

 ## ⚡ What I'm currently up to

+📊 **Tech Policy Intern @ Manhattan Institute** — researching tech policy issues and their impact on innovation and governance

 💡 **Director of Tech @ Columbia Policy Institute** — leading tech-policy research initiatives on campus

 🌐 **Co-director of NANDAShapers (MIT Project NANDA, OpenGrowth Ventures, Foundation for Agentic Networks)** — global youth chapter shaping the Internet of AI Agents